Shopify/pitchfork/docs/DESIGN.md

 * Simplicity: Pitchfork is a traditional UNIX prefork web server.
   No threads are used at all, this makes applications easier to debug and fix.

-* Resiliency: If something in goes catastrophically wrong and your application is dead locked or somehow stuck, once the request timeout is reached the master process will take care of sending `kill -9` to the affected worker and spawn a new one to replace it.
+* Resiliency: If something goes catastrophically wrong and your application is dead locked or somehow stuck, once the request timeout is reached the master process will take care of sending `kill -9` to the affected worker and spawn a new one to replace it.